 Singapore Bahá’í women were also actively involved in the Fourth UN World Conference for Women in Beijing in 1995.
-Eleven Bahá’ís went as part of the forty-eight strong scwo contingent and the two workshops contributed by the scwo during this conference were organised by the boaw.
-These two workshops were on “Women, Work and Family” and “Young Women and a Violence-free society”
+Eleven Bahá’ís went as part of the forty–eight strong scwo contingent and the two workshops contributed by the scwo during this conference were organised by the boaw.
+These two workshops were on “Women, Work and Family” and “Young Women and a Violence-free society”.

 [Photograph]

-Photo shows Mrs Goh Chok Tong with members of the boaw on 17 Mar 1994 when she was presented a book on “The Bahá’í Lotus Temple” in New Delhi that she had visited on 24 Jan 1994 during Prime Minister Goh Chok Tong’s State Visit to attend India’s National Day on 26 Jan 1994.
+Mrs Goh Chok Tong with members of the boaw on 17 Mar 1994 when she was presented a book on “The Bahá’í Lotus Temple” in New Delhi.
+She had visited the Temple on 24 Jan 1994 during Prime Minister Goh Chok Tong’s State Visit to attend India’s National Day on 26 Jan 1994.

 The boaw has also worked closely with government ministries.
-In 1995-6, Dr H. B. Danesh, an internationally renowned psychiatrist was invited by the boaw to conduct a series of public workshops on marriage, family life and personal development.
+In 1995–6, Dr H. B. Danesh, an internationally renowned psychiatrist was invited by the boaw to conduct a series of public workshops on marriage, family life and personal development.
 During his visits, he met with several government and non-government organisations, medical and educational institutions working in the areas of family violence and juvenile delinquency as well as with the Honourable Mr Abdullah Tarmugi, the Minister for Community Development.
-In 1997-8, boaw and scwo jointly organised a series of talks by medical doctors on various aspects of women’s health.
+In 1997–8, boaw and scwo jointly organised a series of talks by medical doctors on various aspects of women’s health.
 This project was given the endorsement of the Ministry of Health.